andraconsta/kaggle-titanic/README.md

 ---

 ### Final Reflections & Lessons Learned
-**Feature Engineering is Key**: The importance of feature engineering became evident throughout this project.
+🎯**Feature Engineering is Key**: The importance of feature engineering became evident throughout this project.
 Creating new features like FamilySize and IsAlone significantly improved model performance.

-**Handling Missing Data**: Understanding the impact of missing data and deciding how to handle it is crucial.
+🎯**Handling Missing Data**: Understanding the impact of missing data and deciding how to handle it is crucial.
 I learned that different imputation strategies could lead to varying results.

-**Model Selection and Tuning**: Experimenting with various machine learning algorithms and fine-tuning their hyperparameters is essential for achieving the best performance.
+🎯**Model Selection and Tuning**: Experimenting with various machine learning algorithms and fine-tuning their hyperparameters is essential for achieving the best performance.
 Ensemble methods like Random Forest and advanced algorithms like Gradient Boosting can often provide better results.

-**Cross-Validation**: Relying solely on a single train-test split can be misleading.
+🎯**Cross-Validation**: Relying solely on a single train-test split can be misleading.
 Cross-validation offers a more reliable way to assess model performance and avoid overfitting.

 ---
 Libraries Used